benlk/columbus-regional-rail/_lines/amtrak-expansion.md

 - Kenton, Ohio
 - Marysville, Ohio
 - Dublin, Ohio &mdash; not in Amtrak's plans, [but the City of Dublin is moving ahead with plans](https://columbusunderground.com/dublin-planning-for-future-rail-station-bw1/).
+- Hilliard, Ohio &mdash; not in Amtrak's plans, [but the City of Hilliard is moving ahead with plans](https://web.archive.org/web/20240419230931/https://hilliardohio.gov/hilliards-proposed-passenger-rail-station-sites-offer-regional-benefits-advantages/).
+Two locations are identified; they're on opposite sides of the tracks from each other[^4].
 - Greater Columbus Convention Center, Ohio &mdash; [The designs for this station are already made](https://columbusunderground.com/study-amtrak-station-new-plaza-could-be-added-to-convention-center-bw1/), and recent construction at the Convention Center has reserved space for this station.
 - John Glenn Columbus International Airport, Ohio &mdash; I guess this is the most logical location for a multi-modal transportation center in Columbus.
 Certainly not [some gas station in Hilltop](https://news.wosu.org/2023-06-30/customers-unhappy-with-changes-at-new-west-columbus-greyhound-bus-terminal).
 - Newark, Ohio